 Who Is Responsible?
 Synthetic Identity Fraud & Financial Institutions

 When it comes to synthetic identity fraud, financial institutions bear the brunt of the losses associated with the crime.

-In 2020, the loss from these incidents nearly doubled from 2019 to $3.3 billion.
+The loss from these incidents is steadily rising, growing from $1.8 billion in 2019 to $5.8 billion in 2021.
 While ID theft can cause individuals financial problems, such as ruining their credit temporarily, consumers are not responsible for most of the financial losses due to this scam if they act quickly.